 …but you do need a bell to use a bike

 I think the proposed bicycle laws in Japan smack of big brother, but my own country is even worse.
 According to this 2006 article in the Telegraph, the Labour government were planning to fine you up to 2,500 pounds (over 500,000 yen) or even send you to jail for two years if you didn’t have a bell.
-I don’t know whether or not this law was implemented, but it makes Japan’s proposals look quite tame!If you have a comment, find me on Twitter at @longcountdown.
+I don’t know whether or not this law was implemented, but it makes Japan’s proposals look quite tame!If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!

 Okay, that’s just awesome.
 I’m going to buy a bell this weekend and totally take over the sidewalks of Nagoya.
 I just can’t stand those people that walk 5 abreast and let NOBODY get past them.
 You’re either cornered by a building, or limited by all those bikes parked on the side.
 It’s infuriating because they usually walk insanely slow.

 I had considered carrying a white stick and pretending like I was blind so that people would move or complain less if I bumped into them, but that’s quite illegal in Canada, and it might be just as frowned upon in this country, too.
 The bell might be the perfect solution to this problem.